Preliminaries

 - Docker as environment containerization (but you won’t see it);

-If they all sound completely new to you do not panic.
-We will require a very basic use of most of them, but it is a good time to start learning these tools since they are all widely adopted in modern robotics.
+If these tools are new to you, do not panic.
+We require only very basic use of most of them.
+It’s a good time to start learning these tools, as they are widely adopted in modern robotics.

-If you get stuck, try to pair with experienced colleagues for help.
-When this still does not solve the problem, try to reach out to the instructors on XXX or at the office hour.
+If you get stuck, pair up with experienced colleagues.
+If that doesn’t solve the problem, reach out to the instructors on Piazza or during office hours.

 Resources